There will be a call for nominations in 2024.

 Selection process

-Members of the Grants Advisory Committee consider nominations for the award and make a recommendation about the merit of nominations to the RACP President and Board.
+Members of the Grants Advisory Committee consider nominations for the award and make a recommendation to the RACP President and Board.

-The Committee reserves the right to not award the Neil Hamilton Fairley Medal if they determine that the nominations received are not of a sufficiently high standard.
+The Committee reserves the right to not award the Neil Hamilton Fairley Medal if they determine that the nominees do not meet the elite standards required for this prestigious award.